1Password/scim-examples/beta/azure-container-apps/ReadMe.md

-# [Beta] Deploy 1Password SCIM Bridge on Azure Container Apps
+# Deploy 1Password SCIM Bridge on Azure Container Apps

 This deployment example describes how to deploy 1Password SCIM Bridge as an app on Azure's [Container Apps](https://azure.microsoft.com/en-us/products/container-apps/#overview) service.